-All students will feel safe on campus.
+All students will feel safe while engaging in distance learning or upon school reopening.

 Provide Health Office coverage for the entire day by hiring a HOS to cover 3.5 hours of the day.
 Provide extra coverage on the playground with trained Campus Monitors, Instructional Assistants, and Teachers.